bludit/documentation-english/developers/categories/index.md

 ?>
 ```

-## List all categories and the pages linked to it
+## List all categories and the pages related to the category
 ```
 <?php
 	$categories = getCategories();